Hero background

 Lunch at the project sites

-• Wi-Fi in common areas, paid laundry, relaxation spaces and traditional Korean tea
+• Wi-Fi in the common areas, laundry for a small fee, relaxing spaces and traditional Korean tea

-• Breakfast at the guesthouse and lunch at the project sites
+• Breakfast at the guesthouse and lunch at the projects

 Ongoing support from the local team

-It's not just a base — it's a meeting place for volunteers from around the world, with moments of meditation, evening conversations and the magic of Hongdae always at your fingertips.
+It's not just a place to stay: it's a meeting point with volunteers from around the world.
+Between meditation, evening chats and the buzz of Hongdae, the place becomes part of the experience.

-In Seoul, we've thought of everything to help you enjoy your experience with complete peace of mind 🏙️ All programmes are structured to ensure reliable environments and consistent support, both during activities and at the guesthouse.
+In Seoul we've thought of everything so you can settle in confidently 🏙️ All the programmes are set up to give you reliable surroundings and ongoing support, both during the activities and at the guesthouse.

 🔹 High safety standards